cubing/standards/notation/index.md

 ## Base Move

-A base move is a string of alphabetic characters with an optional positive integer prefix.
-(TODO: can we make this more general without inviting parser bugs?)
+The exact set of base moves depends on the puzzle.
+For cubes and "normal" twistypuzzles, we define `base-move` to be the following specific definition:

+    unsliced-move-name = x / y / z
+    slice-move-name    = U / L / F / R / B / D / M / E / S
+    wide-move-name     = u / l / f / r / b / d / m / e / s

-    positive-int =
+    positive-int = [1-9][0-9]*
-        [1-9][0-9]*
+    dash = "-"

     base-move =
-        [A-Za-z]+
+        unsliced-move-name
+        slice-move-name /
+        positive-int slice-move-name /
+        wide-move-name /
+        positive-int wide-move-name /
-        positive-int base-move
+        positive-int dash positive-int wide-move-name

-The valid set of base moves depends on the puzzle.
+Other puzzles may define variants on this, but they must never contain whitespace or end in a digit.

+TODO:
+- SiGNw
+- Should we disallow `1r`?

 ## Repeated Move

 A `repeated-move` is a `base-move` with an optional suffix to indicate repetition.

     # TODO: Is R0 allowed?
-    prime =
+    prime = "'""
-        '
     repeated-unit =
-        base-move
+        base-move /
-        base-move positive-int
+        base-move positive-int /
         base-move positive-int prime

 The prime serves the purpose of a negative sign, indicating repetition of the inverse move.
 That is, the repetition amount is defined by: